scrabbletank/farhome-rules/rulesdoc.md

 Ignited creatures take 1 wound of fire damage at the start of their turn.
 They may spend 5 AP extinguishing the fire, leaving them prone.

-Add a wound die for every level above 5th.
+Add a wound die for every level cast above 5th.

 ___
 #### Ward Area